Emily Strange

 Professional experience

-Emily graduated in 2011 from Manchester Metropolitan University (UK) with a BSc. in Conservation Biology before completing her MSc. in Biodiversity and Conservation at the University of Leeds (UK).
-During this time her interests in invasive plant biology and ecology grew as she worked on the invasive fig tree Ficus microcarpa and its associated wasp communities in Brazil.
-Emily completed her PhD in South Africa (Rhodes University) exploring the impact of biological control methods used to manage floating invasive aquatic plants on the native submerged plant communities and what these mean for the management and conservation of vital freshwater systems.
-In 2017, following her graduation, she worked as an Associate Lecturer and research project co-ordinator at Manchester Metropolitan University, co-developing a research project on invasive plant establishment and spread in the Ngorongoro Conservation Area of Tanzania.
+Emily completed her PhD in South Africa in 2017 (Rhodes University) exploring the impact of biological control methods used to manage floating invasive aquatic plants on the native submerged plant communities (alternate stable states, regime shifts) and what these mean for the management and conservation of vital freshwater systems.
+Following her graduation, she worked as an Associate Lecturer and research project co-ordinator at Manchester Metropolitan University, co-developing a research project on invasive plant establishment and spread in the Ngorongoro Conservation Area of Tanzania.
 Whilst continuing this research development she was appointed Lecturer in Conservation Biology at Liverpool John Moores University (UK) from 2018-2019 prior to her present appointment as Assistant Professor at Leiden University.
-Emily teaches on both BSc. and MSc. programmes including Conservation Biology, Sustainable Development and Governance of Water & Toxicity.
+Emily teaches on BSc. and MSc. programmes including Conservation Biology, Sustainable Development and Biodiversity.
+Emily is co-chair of the Leiden Teachers Academy and won the 2022 Leiden University Teacher of The Year Award.

 Research topic